How Much SSDI Can You Receive for PTSD?

 Important Questions to Ask Yourself Before Applying for SSDI Benefits

-If you can affirmatively respond to the following questions, you may be eligible for disability benefits:
+If you can affirmatively respond to the following questions, you may be eligible for Social Security Disability benefits:

 • Do you avoid individuals or locations that make you think of upsetting or unpleasant memories from the past?